kuzzleio/documentation-old/src/sdk-reference/memory-storage/sort.md

 | `limit` | array | Limit the result set to a range of matching elements (similar to _SELECT LIMIT offset, count_ in SQL).<br/>Format: `[<offset(int)>, <count(int)>]` | `null` |
 | `queuable` | boolean | Make this request queuable or not  | `true` |

-### Callback response
+### Callback Response

-Resolves to an array of sorted values.
+Returns an array of sorted values.